We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Wusthof and Global kitchen knives are similar in a lot of ways; they’re made out of high-quality materials, they’re stylish, and both will get the job done in the kitchen.

-But, they also have several important differences including their design, construction, weight, steel type, price, and much more.
+But, they also have several significant differences, including their design, construction, weight, steel type, price, and much more.

 Before you invest in a new set, you need to understand what these differences are and, more importantly, why they matter.

 Let’s take a close look at the key differences between Wusthof and Global knives.

 When you compare Wusthof and Global knives side-by-side, the first difference you’ll notice is their design.

 Wusthof knives have a thick western-style blade that features a bolster (the thick part of the steel located right between the blade and handle), a full tang (part of the blade that runs through the handle), three rivets that connect the handle to the blade, and a black synthetic or wooden handle.